 Used Car: 2011 Mazda Tribute Review

-The 2011 Mazda Tribute has ample cargo space, but its subpar performance and low safety and reliability ratings keep it from competing with more capable used compact SUVs.
+The 2011 Mazda Tribute has ample cargo space, but its subpar performance and low safety ratings keep it from competing with more capable used compact SUVs.

 The 2011 Mazda Tribute is ranked:

 The 2011 Mazda Tribute shares a platform with the 2011 Ford Escape.
 Overall, reviewers thought that the Tribute’s out-of-date design made it a poor choice among compact SUVs.
 When it was new, reviewers thought that the 2011 Mazda Tribute had adequate power with either the base four-cylinder or optional V6 engine, but other compact SUVs accelerated better.
 The Tribute earned mixed reviews for ride and handling, with some reviewers calling it smooth and car-like, while others complained about a rough and noisy ride.
 The Tribute gets poor fuel economy for the class along with below-average safety ratings.

 The Tribute’s interior is virtually identical to the Ford Escape’s, but lacks the Escape’s high-tech features.
 Still, when it was new, reviewers felt that the Tribute was comfortable enough, but some said that the rear seats were too upright and thinly cushioned.
 Also, they took issue with the indistinguishable controls that blended into the dashboard, while others thought the controls were easy to use and well-placed.
 The Tribute also does not offer an infotainment system like Ford’s well-liked SYNC system.
 Cargo space in the Tribute is class-competitive, but reviewers thought adjusting the rear seats for maximum space was a cumbersome task.